Photograph of the grave of Thomas Richard Austin

 There are a number of photos of Albert Reed, David Reed, and Caroline with Glyn and Freddie, some of which have been to the Front, and have come back, I assume, showing the effects of this as they appear to be stained by blood, mud, rain or whatever.

-This is a photograph of his grave in Duhallow A.D.S.
-Cemetery near Ypres and view of Duhallow in October 1999, taken on the first visit of my father, Glyn Austin, to his father's grave aged 83.
+This photograph of his grave in Duhallow A.D.S.
+Cemetery near Ypres in October 1999, was taken on the first visit of my father, Glyn Austin, to his father's grave aged 83.

 Pte.
 48903 Thomas Richard Austin, 2nd Bn.
 Welsh Regiment, was killed in action 18th March 1918, aged 28.
 The son of Joseph Austin, of Swansea; husband of Caroline Austin, of 61, Rodney Street, Swansea, he is buried in Duhallow Advanced Dressing Station Cemetery.